Client Education Library

 Skip To

-Most lumps on dogs look or feel similar regardless of whether or not they are cancerous, so it’s crucial to have it checked by your veterinarian to know for sure.
-While a quick Google search may be tempting, it’s easy to misdiagnose your pet’s lump and subsequently delay the care they actually need.
-Early intervention can prevent unnecessary discomfort and potentially save them from serious, life-threatening consequences.
+Most canine lumps look or feel similar regardless of whether they are cancerous.
+If your dog has a new lump, it’s crucial to have your veterinarian check it to know for sure.
+While a quick Google search may be tempting, it’s easy for pet parents to misdiagnose a lump and then delay the care their pet actually needs.
+Early intervention can prevent unnecessary discomfort and potentially save your dog from serious, life-threatening consequences.

-Let’s explore some of the lumps and bumps that are common on dogs, their characteristics, and what they mean for a dog’s overall health and longevity.
+Let’s explore some common types of lumps and bumps on dogs, including what they look like and what they mean for a dog’s health and longevity.

 First Things First: Don’t Panic

-Lumps and bumps pop up on dogs for a variety of reasons, many of which are of little threat to your dog’s life.
-The bump could be an abscess secondary to a bite, an inflamed hair follicle, a benign (non-cancerous) fatty growth, or a more serious condition, like cancer.
+Lumps and bumps on dogs pop up for a variety of reasons, many of which are of little threat to your dog’s life.
+The bump could be an abscess from a bite, an inflamed hair follicle, or a non-cancerous (benign) fatty growth.
+In other cases, it could be a more serious condition, like cancer.

-Finding a lump on a dog does not necessarily mean the worst, but it is important for a veterinarian to evaluate it to ensure a proper diagnosis is obtained and a treatment plan is initiated if necessary.
+Finding a lump on a dog does not necessarily mean the worst, but it is important for a veterinarian to evaluate it so they can make a proper diagnosis and initiate a treatment plan if necessary.

-In most cases, it is appropriate to schedule an appointment that is convenient for you, such as your next day off work.
-However, if the lump or bump is hot to touch, growing quickly, producing pus or discharge, actively bleeding, or if your dog is in pain, you should take your dog to an emergency veterinary hospital for more urgent care.
+In most cases, you can schedule a vet appointment at your earliest convenience, such as your next day off work.
+However, if the canine lump or bump is hot to the touch, growing quickly, producing pus or discharge, actively bleeding, or if your dog is in pain, you should take them to an emergency veterinary hospital for more urgent care.

 lump on dog skin

-Hard, immovable lumps on dogs, or sudden lumps on dogs tend to be more worrisome than soft, moveable lumps on dogs or slow-growing lumps on dogs, but that’s not always the case, as many different types of lumps can have a similar appearance.
+Hard immovable lumps on dogs or sudden lumps on dogs tend to be more worrisome than soft moveable lumps or slow-growing lumps.
+But that’s not always the case, as many different types of lumps can have a similar appearance.

-Lumps on dogs can occur either on the skin surface, referred to as cutaneous, or beneath it, referred to as subcutaneous.
+Lumps on dogs can occur either on the skin surface (cutaneous) or beneath it (subcutaneous).

-Common cutaneous masses, or lumps on the skin of dogs include:
+Common lumps on a dog’s skin (cutaneous masses) include:

 Mast Cell Tumors

-Mast cell tumors are the most common malignant, or cancerous, lumps found on dogs.
-This type of dog skin cancer is usually on the surface of the skin, but can be below the skin, or subcutaneous, as well.
+Mast cell tumors are the most common cancerous (malignant) lumps found on dogs.
+This type of dog skin cancer is usually on the surface of the skin but can be below the skin (subcutaneous) as well.

 These masses are usually red, raised, firm, and often form a wound that will not heal.
-A hard, bleeding lump on a dog’s skin is a typical appearance of a mast cell tumor, although they can vary greatly.
+A mast cell tumor typically appears as a hard lump on a dog’s skin that is bleeding, although this can vary greatly.

-This cancerous lump on dog skin tends to be aggressive and spread quickly, so it’s important to have it surgically removed as soon as it is diagnosed.
+This cancerous lump on dog skin tends to be aggressive and spread quickly, so it’s important to have it surgically removed as soon as it gets diagnosed.
 Complete surgical removal is curative as long as the cancer has not yet spread to other parts of the body.
-In some cases, follow up radiation therapy or chemotherapy may be needed.
+In some cases, your dog may need follow-up radiation therapy or chemotherapy.

 Histiocytomas

-Histiocytomas are benign (non harmful) skin growths that are most common in young dogs, but they can occur in dogs of any age.
-Histiocytomas are red, raised, hairless, button-like growths, typically the diameter of a nickel or quarter, and commonly occur on the head or limbs.
+Histiocytomas are non-harmful (benign) skin growths that are most common in young dogs, but they can occur in dogs of any age.
+Histiocytomas are red, raised, hairless, button-like growths, typically the diameter of a nickel or quarter.
+They commonly occur as lumps or bumps on a dog’s head or limbs.

-Since this red lump on dog skin can appear similar to a mast cell tumor, you should have it tested by your veterinarian to be certain.
+Since this red lump on dog skin can appear similar to a mast cell tumor, you should have your veterinarian test it to be certain.
 Histiocytomas typically regress on their own without any treatment.

 Perianal Gland Adenoma

 Perianal gland adenomas are common skin tumors of dogs that arise from the glands around the hairless skin of the anus.
-These are slow growing, benign lumps that occur mostly in intact (non-neutered) male dogs, although they have been reported in spayed females as well.
+These are slow growing, benign lumps that occur mostly in non-neutered (intact) male dogs, although they have been reported in spayed females as well.

-While these lumps do not spread to other parts of the body, they are locally invasive, meaning they disrupt surrounding tissues, and are prone to infection.
-So they should not be ignored.
+While these lumps do not spread to other parts of the body, they are locally invasive, meaning they disrupt surrounding tissues, and are prone to infection, so you should not ignore them.
 The treatment of choice in intact male dogs is castration and tumor removal.
 Small tumors frequently regress after neutering, and may not require surgical removal.
 Treated pets typically go on to live long, healthy lives.

 Sebaceous Gland Adenomas